Dakshesh14/my-cred/README.md

 ## Future Scope

-1.)
-Use OTP based authentication, to avoid remembering even one password.
+1. Use OTP based authentication, to avoid remembering even one password.
-2.)
-Use asymmetric encryption.
+2. Use asymmetric encryption.
-3.)
-Use JWT for authentication.
+3. Use JWT for authentication.
+4. Use test based development.

 ## How do I contribute?

-1.)
-Fork the repository.
+1. Fork the repository.
-2.)
-Clone the repository.
+2. Clone the repository.
-3.)
-Make changes.
+3. Make changes.
-4.)
-Create a pull request.
+4. Create a pull request.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.